Seiko Noda: Political career

 She and her husband put their common-law marriage to practical use by leading the movement of the "joint male and female-planned society".
 She is a proponent of the right of women to keep their family name after marriage.
 This is despite her husband taking a position against the idea at the time the law enabling it was established.
 She puts first priority on children's issues, and is also actively involved in issues such as prohibition of child prostitution/pornography and support for the developmentally disabled (a member of the non-partisan "Association of Diet Members That Value Support for the Developmentally Disabled", which established the Support for Developmentally Disabled Act on November 24, 2001).

 Her interests include reading and watching movies, karaoke, and using the computer.
 As a lover of Japanese sake, she serves as President of the "Sake-Loving Female Diet Members Club" (Secretary-General Yuko Obuchi), and an advisor to the Sake Manufacturers' Association.
 Her mail magazine is called "Catherine's Report," Catherine being the name of her French Bulldog.
 It is said that she got the dog during the difficult times of her infertility treatment on the advice of Diet member Seiko Hashimoto.

 Noda was appointed as State Minister in charge of Consumer Affairs by Prime Minister Yasuo Fukuda on August 1, 2008.
 In the Cabinet of Prime Minister Taro Aso, appointed on September 24, 2008, Noda retained her post.

 On 5 September 2021, Noda announced her intentions to run for the Liberal Democratic leadership in the 2021 election.
 On 4 October 2021, she was appointed to the new Cabinet by Prime Minister Fumio Kishida.
-She was given the portfolios of Minister for Promoting Dynamic Engagement of All Citizens, Minister in charge of Regional Revitalization, Minister of State for Measures for Declining Birthrate, Minister of State for Regional Revitalization, Minister of Loneliness, Minister in charge of Women's Empowerment and Minister of State for Gender Equality.
+She was given the portfolios of Minister for Promoting Dynamic Engagement of All Citizens, Minister of State for Measures for Declining Birthrate, Minister of State for Regional Revitalization, Minister of Loneliness, Minister in charge of Women's Empowerment and Minister of State for Gender Equality.

 On 10 August 2022, Noda was dismissed from her ministerial position because of ties to the Unification Church.
 Her dismissal was part of a wider purge by the Kishida administration following the assassination of Shinzo Abe and increasing media scrutiny of LDP officials' close ties with the church.
 Former Bank of Japan official Masanobu Ogura was appointed as her replacement.